matze298/resnet/README.md

 The first goal is to match the reported results of the paper on CIFAR-10 (see table below).

 ## Results
-The training set is split into 45k training images and 5k validation images.
+The training set is split into 45k training images and 5k validation images to determine the training parameters and global_step for early stopping.
+Afterwards, it is retrained using the full training dataset.
 Results are reported on the test set.

 Dataset  | Layers | Results | Optimizer | Reported Results
 -------- | ------ |-------- | --------- | -----------------